alvaro-osvaldo-tm/markdown-repository/support/repositories/workflows/systems engineering/Identification of Stakeholder and Their Needs.md

 ## Principles

 - **Context diagram as big picture:** Always keep the [Context Diagram](../../../../documents/engineering/Context%20Diagram.md) updated during the stakeholder meetings, it serves to create a common ground for all stakeholders and enable better communication.
 - **Concept Only:** This workflow is to determine the foundational concepts gathered from stakeholders and the expected outcome.
-No solutions, technical details should be discussed.
+No solutions or technical details should be discussed.

 ## Events